Secretary of State

 Part of the Independent Citizens Redistricting Commission application process requires that the application be signed in the presence of a notary.

-Here are some options:
+Not interested in remote/e-notary?
+Here are some other options:

-Finally, you can click on your county below to find notaries who have generously volunteered to provide this service for this application for free.
+Finally, you can click on your county below to find notaries who have volunteered to provide this service for this application for free.
 Please be sure to contact any notary on this list prior to making arrangements to have your application notarized as their office hours and availability may have changed due to circumstances surrounding COVID-19 and Governor Whitmer’s “Stay Home, Stay Safe” executive order.
 Please note: